uOttawaDrone/drone-fall-2019/docs/build_log_191122.md

    ## Next Steps
    * Calibration
-   * Replace flight controller with new one
+   * Replace flight controller with new one (will arrive Sunday)
    * Setup reciever and remote control